-With NetWorker 9.2, you can enable SSL for secure communication with the server.
-In this release of NetWorker, Apache is upgraded to latest version 2.4.25 with additional support to enable HTTPS.
+With NetWorker 18.2, you can enable SSL for secure communication with the server.
+In this release of NetWorker, Apache is upgraded to latest version 2.4.34 with additional support to enable HTTPS.

-- 1. Open the httpd.conf file available under: - Windows: <EMC Networker Installation Directory> \Management\GST\apache\conf - Linux: <EMC Networker Installation Directory>/opt/lgtonmc/ apache/conf - 2.
-Uncomment the following lines in the httpd.conf file:
+- 1. Open the httpd.conf file available under: - Windows: <EMC Networker Installation Directory>\Management\GST \apache\conf - Linux: <EMC Networker Installation Directory>/opt/lgtonmc/apache/conf - Note: For each change in httpd.conf add a line prior to the change to indicate Networker Hardening: #NetWorker Apache Hardening - 2.
+Enable modules required to harden the NetWorker version of Apache HTTPD.
+To harden the Apache HTTPD, you must enable a number of modules that are disabled by default.
+For the following listed modules, add the comment line that details why the module is being enabled and then uncomment the line from the existing httpd.conf file. - NetWorker Apache Hardening enable the rewrite module